Abdelrahman-Ahmed3/DiscordCallBot/README.md

 This is a bot designed to notify opted-in users when someone joins a specific “waiting room” voice channel; it can be used for study groups, gaming servers, or teams doing a group project.
-The bot monitors a designated waiting channel, waits the configured delay, notifies opted-in users, and (when applicable) moves members to the target channel.
+The bot monitors a designated waiting channel, waits the configured delay, notifies opted-in users, and (when applicable) moves members to the target channel, and it will optionally check if it is empty, if it has people then it will send them to the second target channel.
 The bot is designed to be hosted on Render for free, with the option of self-hosting if preferred.

 ## Features
 - Notifies selected users when someone joins a waiting voice channel.